thom4parisot/photography/source/_posts/2016/crossness.md

 ---

 [Crossness pumping station](https://en.wikipedia.org/wiki/Crossness_Pumping_Station) is a jewel of Victorian architecture.
-It will take you _half a Eurostar journey_ to reach it by public transportations.
+It will take you _half the duration of a Eurostar journey_ to reach it by public transportations.